 If you don’t hear anything within a couple of weeks, it’s a good idea to follow up by email or phone.
 This will show perseverance and a real desire to work for the organisation.

 Need help crafting a kickass CV?
-Our tailor-made CVs showcase your best bits and set you head and shoulders above the competition.
+Our tailor-made CVs showcase your best bits and set you head and shoulders above the job market competition.
 Find out more.

 Want to know more about how to write a good standard cover letter?
 Go back to basics with these principles.
 You can see some examples of cover letters here, including a speculative cover letter example.